 Wolf Run Alvar

-Wolf Run Alvar contains several types of globally rare grassland and shrubland alvars.
-Several rare species have been found on the property including butternut trees.
-The extensive wetlands also perform a vital role in recharging groundwater in the limestone bedrock, via small streams flowing down cracks (called grykes) around the wetland edge.
+Wolf Run Alvar contains several types of globally rare grassland and shrubland alvars, and numerous rare species of flora and fauna continue to be documented on the property.
+The extensive wetlands also perform a vital role in recharging groundwater in the limestone bedrock, via small streams flowing through the grykes (cracks and large fissures in the limestome) around the wetland edge.

 Visit this Nature Reserve